u1ui/balancetext.attr/README.md

 # [u1-balancetext] - attribute
 balances text

+> [!WARNING]
-> :warning: **Deprecated**: This project is deprecated due to issues with the library used, and because both Chrome and Firefox have natively implemented this feature using `text-wrap: balanced`.
+> **Deprecated**: This project is deprecated due to issues with the library used, and because both Chrome, Firefox and soon Safari have natively implemented this feature using `text-wrap: balanced`.
 We recommend using these native CSS features for future projects.

 ## Features